The heterogeneous impact of the EU-Canada agreement with causal machine learning: Introduction

 Yet, an asymmetry was evident from the beginning for all parties involved in the negotiation.
 The treaty would have \textit{prima facie} been more relevant for Canada than for European countries.
-However, the EU's interest was to foster unprecedented economic cooperation with new partners in the face of the rise of emerging markets like China \citep{hubner2017eu} and to have a testing ground for \textit{deep trade agreements} covering areas beyond tariffs.
-Notably, an asymmetry in the size of parties involved in the Treaty makes the local competition among European exporters potentially larger compared to the relatively smaller positive demand shock induced by the trade liberalization.\footnote{Please note that Canada's GDP is similar in size to Italy's.
+However, the EU interest was to foster unprecedented economic cooperation with new partners after the rise of emerging markets like China \citep{hubner2017eu} and to have a testing ground for \textit{deep trade agreements} covering areas beyond tariffs.
+Notably, an asymmetry in the size of the parties involved in the Treaty makes local competition among European exporters potentially larger than the relatively smaller positive demand shock induced by trade liberalization.\footnote{Please note that Canada's GDP is similar in size to Italy's.
 France is Canada's ninth-largest trading partner and the fourth-largest among EU members.
-At the same time, Canada stands as only the thirtieth-largest partner, amounting to a share of only 0.8\% total exports.} Therefore, by looking from the perspective of a single exporting country, France, we would expect a non-negligible impact, possibly magnified by the competition of French exporters with other European producers.
+At the same time, Canada ranks only 30th among trade partners, accounting for 0.8\% of total exports.} Therefore, by looking from the perspective of a single exporting country, France, we would expect a non-negligible impact, possibly magnified by the competition of French exporters with other European producers.

 We proceed with our investigation in three steps.
 At first, we evaluate the overall impact of CETA at the product level.
 Crucially, at this stage, we find that CETA positively impacted French exports at both the intensive and extensive margins.
-On the one hand, product-level flows to Canada increased on average by 1.28\%.
-On the other hand, we find that there has been a relevant product churning due to the treaty beyond regular entry-exit dynamics, as about 13.1\% of new French products reached Canada for the first time, and 11.9\% of them abandoned the market thanks to the new provisions.
+On the one hand, product-level flows to Canada increased by an average of 6.4\% on a sales-weighted basis.
+On the other hand, we find that there has been significant product churning beyond regular entry-exit dynamics due to the free trade agreement, as about 7.3\% of new French products reached Canada for the first time and 8.1\% of them abandoned the market due to the new provisions.